MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxincomingmessage.md

-﻿---
+---
-Description: 'The FaxIncomingMessage messaging object is used by a fax client application to retrieve information about a received fax message in the archive of inbound faxes.' ms.assetid: 'ee546d4c-e580-4738-a5d2-0b10c5d8a1ab'
+Description: The FaxIncomingMessage messaging object is used by a fax client application to retrieve information about a received fax message in the archive of inbound faxes. ms.assetid: ee546d4c-e580-4738-a5d2-0b10c5d8a1ab
 title: FaxIncomingMessage object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxIncomingMessage object